cover.webp

 At Premier Dentistry in Gresham, we keep free floss threaders at the front desk and show every teen how to use them in under a minute!

-• Easy Fix Always use a soft-bristle toothbrush or an electric one with an orthodontic head (like Oral-B or Sonicare).
-Soft bristles clean gently but reach every spot around braces.
+• Always use a soft-bristle toothbrush.
+Or pick an electric one with an orthodontic head, like Oral-B or Sonicare.

 At Premier Dentistry in Gresham, we give every braces patient a free soft brush at their visits—and we’re happy to recommend the best electric ones for you!

-5. Not Checking Their Teeth After Brushing
+Mistake #5: Not Checking Their Teeth After Brushing

 Teens finish brushing fast and walk away without looking.
 Bits of food and plaque stay stuck on brackets and wires.
 Those leftover bits turn into cavities and white spots fast.

-• Easy Fix After brushing, grab a mirror (or use your phone camera).
-Smile big and check every tooth.
-Look above, below, and around each bracket.
-If you see anything white or green, brush that spot again for 10 seconds.
+• If you see anything white or green, brush that spot again for 10 seconds.

 At Premier Dentistry in Gresham, we teach every teen this 10-second “smile check.”
 It catches problems before they start!

-7. Skipping Nighttime Brushing
+Mistake #7: Skipping Nighttime Brushing

 Teens get super tired and think, “I’ll skip brushing just this once.”
 But at night, saliva slows down and bacteria party on your braces for hours.
 This leads to the most cavities and white spots.

-8. Not Asking for Help When Something Feels Wrong
+Mistake #8: Not Asking for Help When Something Feels Wrong

 Teens often feel embarrassed or think “it’s no big deal” if a wire pokes, a bracket feels loose, or gums stay sore.
 They hide it and hope it gets better.
 Small problems turn into big ones—like broken braces, infections, or longer treatment.

-• Easy Fix Tell your parents or call us right away if anything hurts or feels off.
-No question is too small.
-At Premier Dentistry in Gresham, we’re always one quick call away at (503) 667-1184.
+• No question is too small.
+At Premier Dentistry in Gresham, we are always one quick call away at (503) 667-1184.
 We love helping our teens feel comfortable!

 Tools That Make Brushing With Braces Easier